- Home

 - a rash that looks like acne or pimples on the face, scalp or upper body (acneiform rash)

-- a skin reaction on the palms and soles causing tenderness and blisters (hand-foot syndrome).
+- a skin reaction on the palms and soles, which may include redness, burning, pain, skin peeling and blistering, and thickened skin (called hand–foot syndrome).

-Less commonly, some targeted therapy drugs can affect the way the heart, thyroid or liver works, or increase the risk of getting an infection.
+Less commonly, some targeted therapy drugs can affect the way the heart, thyroid or liver work, or increase the risk of getting an infection.
+It may also cause inflammation of the lungs (pneumonitis).
+If left untreated, some side effects can become serious.

 Managing side effects